 The place is filled with rich heritage and history.
 The city also witnesses a lot of intellectual migration as it is rich in various streams of academics and career paths.

-The place also holds explosive flavours of food.
+The place also holds explosive flavors of food.
 The ‘Latino’ influence on their food is a great plus for Austin.
-Pair this great food with one of the most popular movie theatres- Alamo Drafthouse, you’ve got yourself a perfect night!
+Pair this great food with one of the most popular movie theatres- Alamo Drafthouse, and you’ve got yourself a perfect night!

 Wrapping this up,